 Madeline J. Iseli

-In her capacity as Vice President for Advancement, Madeline oversees the Sinclair Foundation and its board of trustees.
-Sinclair's Donor Relations, Stewardship and Alumni Affairs also fall under her leadership.
+In her capacity as Vice President for Advancement, Madeline oversees the Sinclair Foundation and its Board of Trustees.
+Sinclair's Grants, Donor Relations, Stewardship and Alumni Connections also fall under her leadership.